I worked for many years as a science teacher in Toronto, Ontario, and now am an occasional teacher working on the local school board.

-Failing An Exam
+Failing an Exam

 Feelings of shame and guilt often arise from failure at any task.
-Self-esteem takes a big negative hit, especially if one has been working hard at preparation for the exam or task in question.
+Self-esteem takes a big negative hit, especially if one has been working hard at preparing for the exam or task in question.
 Very few people come out of exam failure unscathed by some negative feelings.

 Just as in grief over significant loss, most people go through a series of emotions after their failure.

 - Most people become fearful of being unable to attain success in that particular course or school in general.

 - They either choose to give up or drop out.

 - Or, they make the choice to try again by using different strategies.

 - Some people react to failure by blaming someone else.

 - The teacher made the exam too hard.